Nerdmaster/ruby-irc-yail/README.md

   the next handler will get called.
 This isn't useful for a simple bot most likely, but can have some utility in bigger projects where a single event may need to be dispatched to several handlers.
+  * The upcoming <s>2.0</s>1.4 release will change this greatly, though - you should start looking at your app's handlers in terms of whether they are the "core" handler or just a "filter".
+More info to come!
 * Easy to build a simple bot without subclassing anything.
 One gripe I had with IRCSocket was that it was painful to do anything without subclassing and overriding methods.
 No need here.